neroroxxx/BMC/docs/multiplexers.md

 ### Other Mux In ICs
 BMC also lets you use other ICs, however you have to write the code to read them and then provide BMC the state of each via the API.

+You could also use these API calls to read from other sensors to act as buttons/pots/encoders.

 For Digital Inputs you can use these API functions:

 ```c++